Security-Onion-Solutions/securityonion-docs/appendix.rst

 Post-Installation:

-While the files will still reside disk, config files/settings will NOT be migrated to the appropriate format/locations for Security Onion 2.
+While the files will still reside on disk, config files and settings will NOT be migrated to the appropriate format/locations for Security Onion 2.

 Example configuration may include: